SaaS Sales Intelligence vs CRE Prospecting · Different Jobs

 Where Apollo's data model breaks for CRE

-1. CRE prospecting is address-specific, not industry-specific
+1. CRE prospecting is precinct-specific, not industry-specific

 2. Apollo under-indexes the CRE tenant base